The 2 most significant factors that directly impact whether azaleas bloom are:

 Sandy soils do not retain nutrients compared with loam soils or soils that have been amended with compost or other organic matter.

-Azaleas benefit greatly when the soil has been prepared before planting with a range of organic material as this will provide the nutrients, soil structure and moisture balance that azaleas require.
+Azaleas benefit greatly when the soil has been prepared before planting with a range of organic materials as this will provide the nutrients, soil structure, and moisture balance that azaleas require.
 Read my article to learn how to prepare garden soil for planting azaleas.

 Fertilizing the azalea every year in the Spring is often necessary in gardens with poor soil.